joshuahills/joshuahills/README.md

 - AWS
 - Linux

 I also have some experience from university in C and C++, Haskell, MATLAB and R.

-# FAQs

-**Favourite language?**

-TypeScript.
-It extends JS to a modern OOP language while mantaining the ease of JS, as well of some of its quirks.

-**Least favourite language?**

-Python.
-Aside from easy data manipulation and short scripts, any Python projects I've worked on quickly become messy.
-I also think Python enables and even encourages lazy software development with Pip packages for everything.

-# Get in touch

-I'm available on my linked [Twitter account](https://twitter.com/joshhills99), [LinkedIn](https://www.linkedin.com/in/josh-hills-0340b8110/), or via [email](mailto:josh@chimpbyte.co.uk).